 - Build a bridge.
 Kids can also do some engineering with materials that you already have on hand!
 Build a bridge with straws and straight pins that is strong enough to hold 100 pennies.
 Or build a bridge out of popsicle sticks.

 - Film making.
 For the guy who is not really into building and engineering, how about film making?
 I talked to a friend who said her boys spend HOURS creating stop-action movies with their toys.
 They film with an iPad and use iMovie to put it together.
 It’s also fun to film humorous sketches or plays.

 - Learn to play guitar.
 If you can do lessons, go for it!
 If you can’t afford lessons, guitar is an instrument that can be learned from books and Youtube videos, especially if your child has already learned another instrument such as piano.
 My oldest son adores his guitar!

 - Volunteering.
 9-12 is too young to officially volunteer most places, but look for things to do as a family.
-We have enjoyed helping with landscaping at our church and volunteering at the Institute for Creation Research.
+We have enjoyed helping with landscaping at our church.
 Learning to serve is so important for this age group!
 It’s really fulfilling to do something for others, and this age group is getting to the point where they can really grasp that.